Medical Policy: 02.01.57

 This study had several limitations, including non-randomized design, lack of blinding, lack of complete information on a substantial number of patients in the study, and lack of a systematic method for diagnosing lymphedema in the control group.
 The authors reported a significantly lower rate of clinical lymphedema in patients who were managed with bioimpedance analysis (BIA) and who received treatment for subclinical lymphedema.
 Additional studies to confirm these findings are needed, especially RCTs and trials that include an alternative method for early or subclinical lymphedema detection.

 The evidence for bioimpedance devices in individuals who have known or suspected lymphedema includes several prospective studies on diagnostic accuracy and a controlled observational study evaluating clinical utility.
 Recent diagnostic accuracy studies found a poor correlation between bioimpedance analysis and the reference standard (volume displacement or circumferential measurement).
 There are no randomized controlled trials evaluating the clinical utility of bioimpedance devices in the management of patients with lymphedema or at high risk of developing lymphedema.
 The single prospective comparative study found a significantly lower rate of clinical lymphedema in patients managed with bioimpedance devices.
 Limitations of this study include the retrospective design, lack of randomized or blinding, and lack of systematic method of detecting early or subclinical lymphedema in the control group.
-The evidence is insufficient to determine the effects of this technology on net health outcomes and is considered investigational.
+The evidence is insufficient to determine the effects of this technology on net health outcomes.

 In 2007, the ImpediMed L-Dex U400 was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process as an aid in the clinical assessment of unilateral lymphedema in the arms in women.
 It is not intended to diagnose or predict lymphedema.
 It is a tool to assist in the clinical assessment of lymphedema by a medical provider.
 L-Dex values that lie outside the normal range may indicate early signs of lymphedema and values that have changed +10 L-Dex units from baseline may also indicate early lymphedema.